mozilla/release-services/base/docs/development/@relengapi/blueprints.rst

 The ``root`` function in this example would be available at ``/mypackage/some/path``.

+Note that all RelengAPI blueprints are available in dictionary ``current_app.relengapi_blueprints``.
+Each has a ``dist`` attribute giving the SetupTools distribution from which the blueprint came.

 The remaining sections in this chapter describe what you can do with your new blueprint.